 We are all trying to go green these days.
 Everyone is getting in on the action.
 In order for there to be a tomorrow we have to think ahead today.
 So everything you see on the market today has an Eco-friendly sticker or stamp on it.
 I personally think it’s cool that so many companies are stepping up to the plate and offering a more energy-efficient way to live.
 Not only does it cut back on our impact on the planet, but it saves us money on our bills.
-So now we have LED bulbs, low-flow shower heads, and even meters that plug into an outlet in your house and tell you how much electricity you are wasting each and every day (check prices on Kill-a-Watt meters).
+So now we have LED bulbs, low-flow shower heads, and even meters that plug into an outlet in your house and tell you how much electricity you are wasting each and every day (P4460 Kill-a-Watt meter for only $25).
 And lately it seems that the people leading the way for us nerds to get in on the Eco-action are the PSU manufacturers.

 Enermax has delivered us the Liberty Eco line of power supplies to help us stay on Earth’s good side.
 Available in 400W, 500W, and 620W, these PSUs will ensure that you are actually using more electricity than you are wasting.
 Today I’ll be testing the 400W PSU and see how it stands up to other Eco-friendly supplies on the market today, as well as its efficiency compared to other power supplies that haven’t been branded “Eco-friendly”.
 Before we get started, take a look at some of the perks of owning this particular power supply: